 Certain employees are eligible to receive stock options, performance shares, restricted stock and restricted stock units, while non-employee members of the Board of Directors are eligible to receive stock options, restricted stock and restricted stock units.
 Performance shares represent a right to receive shares of common stock upon satisfaction of performance goals at the end of a three-year cycle.
 Performance shares are paid out in common stock and will be fully vested upon issuance.
 The fair value of performance shares is determined on the date of grant based on a Monte Carlo simulation model.
-The fair value of restricted stock and restricted stock units are based on our closing stock price on the date of grant.
+The fair value of restricted stock and restricted stock and restricted stock units are based on our closing stock price on the date of grant.

-Stock-based compensation expense from continuing operations totaled approximately \$13.5 million, \$13.4 million and \$15.8 million for fiscal 2012, 2011 and 2010, respectively.
-The total income tax benefit recognized in the consolidated statements of income related to stock-based compensation expense from continuing operations was approximately \$5.1 million, \$5.7 million and \$5.3 million during fiscal 2012, 2011 and 2010, respectively.
+Stock-based compensation expense totaled approximately \$16.6 million, \$13.5 million and \$13.4 million for fiscal 2013, 2012 and 2011, respectively.
+The total income tax benefit recognized in the consolidated statements of income related to stock-based compensation expense was approximately \$6.6 million, \$5.1 million and \$5.7 million during fiscal 2013, 2012 and 2011, respectively.

-The weighted average fair values of option grants were \$9.35, \$7.20 and \$6.04 during fiscal 2012, 2011 and 2010, respectively.
+The weighted average fair values of option grants were \$12.94, \$9.35 and \$7.20 during fiscal 2013, 2012 and 2011, respectively.
 The fair value of stock options is estimated using the Black-Scholes option-pricing model with the following weighted average assumptions:

-2012 2011 2010
+2013 2012 2011

-Expected volatility 56.7% 55.6% 53.7%
+Expected volatility 53.4% 56.7% 55.6%

-Risk-free interest rate 0.9% 1.6% 2.5%
+Risk-free interest rate 0.7% 0.9% 1.6%

 Expected lives 5 years 5 years 5 years

-Dividend yield 2.6% 3.1% 3.1%
+Dividend yield 2.4% 2.6% 3.1%